mayawang/tic-tac-toe/README.md

 - A Game has two players, multiple rounds and one new board for each round;
 - A round has multiple moves;
 - A new round automatically starts when there is a winner or a tied game;
-- Round starter will be switched in turns for each round;
+- Round starter switches in turns for each round;
 - Score is an attribute of player, and increments in Game.move;
 - Winner's score increments by 2, loser's score increments by 0, tied game both players' scores increments by 1.
 - Used TDD.
 All testing completed with full coverage.